 - Generously water the soil after planting.

-- Fertilize with a high phosphorus liquid fertiliser.
+- Fertilise with a high phosphorus liquid fertiliser.

 Planting Feijoa in a Container

 Container grown Feijoa should be planted in spring or early summer.
 They grow well in pots but will need a lot of water and fertiliser, and will be of limited size.